 Chicago water taxi parked at Navy Pier

-One of the city’s most popular attractions is Navy Pier, a lakefront oasis with something for everyone.
-Check out things to do at Navy Pier:
+One of the city’s most popular attractions, Navy Pier is a lakefront oasis with something for everyone.
+Along with the Fourth of July fireworks display, check out things to do at Navy Pier:

 Fullerton Beach Skyline